Best For List

 Low-moisture whole-milk mozzarella is the gold standard for pizza.
 The reduced water content (under 50%) means it melts into a uniform sheet instead of releasing puddles onto your crust.

 Block mozzarella outperforms pre-shredded bags by a wide margin.
 Pre-shredded mozzarella carries cellulose or potato starch coating that prevents proper protein bonding during the melt.
-The result is a grainy, clumpy layer instead of a smooth pull.

 Grate or slice from a cold block right before assembly.
 At 450-500°F, low-moisture mozzarella hits peak stretch in about 8 minutes.
-It browns in even patches without pooling oil around the edges.

 For New York-style pizza, this is the only cheese you need.
 For Neapolitan, fresh mozzarella or fior di latte is traditional, but the trade-off is a wetter pie that requires a very hot oven (900°F+) and fast bake times under 90 seconds.